haasn/libplacebo/README.md

   libplacebo's upscaling routines.
 - `tone_mapping.h`: A collection of tone mapping functions, used for conversions between HDR and SDR content.
+- `gamut_mapping.h`: A collection of gamut mapping functions, used for conversions between wide gamut and standard gamut content, as well as for gamut recompression after tone-mapping.

 The API functions in this tier are either used throughout the program (context, common etc.) or are low-level implementations of filter kernels,